 You can keep both of them for 10 years, which is something I only learnt recently.

-Alright, so this is the biggest chunk of this guide.
+Alright, so this is the most significant chunk of this guide.

 - Arcade Center

-What to do in Tokyo by district ->
+Best activities to do in Tokyo by district

 Access: Yamanote Line Stop -> Shibuya

 Impossible to miss when you go out of Shibuya’s station.
 This big shopping centre is levelled on floors, you can find a lot of “Gyaru” brands in there or cutesy clothing.
 It’s quite expensive and basically, if you have some meat on your bone you might struggle to find pieces your size.

 One of the landmarks of Shibuya, you probably already saw it in movies, advertisement and so on.
 I have to say that the crossing looks much smaller in real life!